 Creating a Killer Business Plan Cover Page

 There are a thousand things to consider when creating a business plan, from cash flow projections and competitive analyses to marketing plans.
-Because a business plan is the foundational text of a business, creating one takes both umbrella and granular thinking presented in a digestible and appealing format.Make an Invoice Now
+Because a business plan is the foundational text of a business, creating one takes both umbrella and granular thinking presented in a digestible and appealing format.Make a Free Invoice Now

 One of the most impactful elements of a plan is the one easiest to disregard: the cover page.
 A killer cover page elevates a pitch and defines a company’s aesthetic.
 A substandard cover page insinuates laziness and a possible lack of creativity.